hkproj/ai-project/Transcript_Fix_Log.md

 q&a --> q and a

 2023-04-28 15:36:50,549 - data_processing - WARNING - Video H5u-zv0y8J4 - Clip 0_2 - Found invalid char at index 29: al cento%

+The original text was 'al 100%' --> al cento percento

 ```